rpede/aspnet_security/graphql.md

 `$id` is called variable in GraphQL, but it serves the same purpose as parameters in your Dapper+SQL.

-You can set a value for in the the bottom pane of GraphQL IDE.
+You can set a value for it in the the bottom pane of GraphQL IDE.

 ```json
 {